 In this article, we describe and compare several interval estimates for binomial proportions under DP.
-Specifically, we consider plugging the differentially private proportions into the expressions for the usual Wald and Wilson confidence intervals.
+Specifically, we consider using the differentially private proportions in the expressions for the usual Wald and Wilson confidence intervals.
 We consider Bayesian credible intervals constructed from the posterior distribution of the true proportion given the noisy proportion.
-We present methods using both a uniform prior distribution and a Jeffreys prior distribution.
-We consider a two-step procedure in which we first draw plausible values of the sample proportion given the noisy proportion, and then input each drawn value into the expression for the Wilson confidence interval.
-We use quantiles of the lower and upper limits of these intervals to form a DP interval.
+We examine Bayesian intervals using both a uniform prior distribution and a Jeffreys prior distribution.
 Finally, we construct an exact interval following the strategy used in the formation of the usual Clopper-Pearson interval absent privacy considerations.
 We present intervals for two types of DP definitions, namely pure-DP and R\'enyi DP \citep{DBLP:journals/corr/Mironov17}, using a Laplace mechanism for the former and a discrete Gaussian mechanism for the latter.
 Using simulation studies, we examine the repeated sampling properties of these intervals under different privacy guarantees.
 The simulation results suggest that several of the methods offer reasonable performance, and that arguably the Bayesian credible intervals are the most attractive.